discordjs/guide/guide/creating-your-bot/command-handling.md

 ```
 :::
 ::::

-We have the `data` of our `ping` command, which defines the "structure" of the command.
+You have the `data` of your `ping` command, which defines the "structure" of the command.
 It defines how the command will look when a user tries to use the command in Discord.

-Below it, we have the `execute` of our `ping` command, which defines how we want our bot to reply to the `ping` command.
+Below it, you have the `execute` of your `ping` command, which defines how you want your bot to reply to the `ping` command.

 The `deploy-commands.js` file will import the `data` (structure) of the command for registration: